 It wasn’t a difficult choice.
 Following five years on the road Christina Nealson faced an ultimatum: stop traveling or her marriage would end.
 She had hit her stride during those years, as writing and photography converged with her naturalist self and led her deep into the wild; she wasn’t about to go domestic.
 She traded the motorhome and husband for a 4WD pickup and a nineteen-foot travel trailer and headed solo for Alaska.
 Wild Road Home is the story of a courageous unfolding, from the icy waters of Alaska to the warm sands of Mexico; from the arms of guy guides who drink too much to the wild animals and landscapes that inform her spirit.
-Synchronicity reigns and secrets are revealed on the quest toward home
+Synchronicity reigns and secrets are revealed on her quest toward home

 Praise for Wild Road Home